2009–10 Stoke City F.C. season: December

-The first match in December came away against Arsenal; Stoke started the match brightly and looked comfortable but Delap again gave away a penalty after fouling Andrey Arshavin in the area but Sorensen saved Fabregas' spot kick.
-However Arsenal were not to be denied and went on to win the match 2–0 with goals from Arshavin and Aaron Ramsey.
-The results was however overshadowed by media reports of a dressing room argument between Pulis and Beattie.
+The first match in December came away against Arsenal; Stoke started the match brightly and looked comfortable, but Delap again gave away a penalty after fouling Andrey Arshavin in the area, but Sørensen saved Cesc Fàbregas' spot kick.
+However, Arsenal were not to be denied and went on to win the match 2–0 with goals from Arshavin and Aaron Ramsey.
+The result was, however, overshadowed by media reports of a dressing room argument between Pulis and Beattie.

 Stoke then faced Wigan Athletic in an early kick-off at the Britannia Stadium it what turned out to be an entertaining match.
-Wigan took the lead in confusing circumstances, Emmerson Boyce headed the ball past Sorensen taking out the keeper in the process and Salif Diao unavoidably kicked Boyce in the head and the referee belatedly awarded the goal.
-Stoke equalised through Tuncay's first goal for the club just before half time.
-Wigan went back in front through via a 50-yard strike by Maynor Figueroa but Stoke scored instantly through a Shawcross header.
-Wigan had the chance to win the match in the final minute when Huth was adjudged to have fouled Jordi Gomez despite the Wigan player being offside, however Sorensen saved Hugo Rodallega's spot kick.
+Wigan took the lead in confusing circumstances; Emmerson Boyce headed the ball past Sørensen taking out the keeper in the process, and Salif Diao unavoidably kicked Boyce in the head, and after lengthy treatment the referee belatedly awarded the goal.
+Stoke equalised through Tuncay's first goal for the club just before half-time.
+Wigan went back in front via a 50-yard strike by Maynor Figueroa, but Stoke scored instantly through a Shawcross header.
+Wigan had the chance to win the match in the final minute when Huth was adjudged to have fouled Jordi Gómez despite the Wigan player being offside, but Sørensen saved Hugo Rodallega's spot kick.

-City travelled to Villa Park and thought they had taken the lead through Mama Sidibé out-jumped Stephen Warnock but referee Lee Probert gave a free-kick to Villa.
+City travelled to Villa Park and thought they had taken the lead when Sidibé out-jumped Stephen Warnock, but referee Lee Probert gave a free-kick to Villa.
 Stoke were the better side and created a number of chances to score but were unable to find the net.
-Villa claimed all three points when John Carew headed past Sorensen.
+Villa claimed all three points when John Carew headed past Sørensen.

-The boxing day fixture saw Stoke make the trip to Manchester City where Roberto Mancini was taking his first game in charge for the home side.
-His new side made a bright start and two goals from Martin Petrov and Carlos Tevez gave Man City a 2–0 win.
+The Boxing Day fixture saw Stoke make the trip to Manchester City, where Roberto Mancini was taking his first game in charge for the home side.
+His new side made a bright start, and two goals from Martin Petrov and Carlos Tevez gave Man City a 2–0 win.

 City ended 2009 on a disappointing note as they were defeated 1–0 by Birmingham City at home.
-Stoke were the dominant team throughout the match and only some top class saves from Joe Hart kept Stoke out.
+Stoke were the dominant team throughout the match and only some top-class saves from Joe Hart kept Stoke out.
 Birmingham took advantage through a scrappy goal from Cameron Jerome.